jimezesinachi/ssi-trust-triangle/README.md

    **NOTE:** You should edit the .env file to any port numbers of your choice.

-5. Run the `yarn start` command to start the server and setup the agent-to-agent connection.
+5. Run `yarn build` then `yarn start` to start the server and setup the agent-to-agent connection.

 ## Usage instructions